aasm/aasm/README.md

     end
 ```

-If you want to provide guards for all transitions withing an event, you can use event guards
+If you want to provide guards for all transitions within an event, you can use event guards

 ```ruby
     event :sleep, :guards => [:walked_the_dog?] do